nekketsuuu/ruby/doc/ractor.md

 To isolate unshareable objects between Ractors, we introduced additional language semantics on multi-Ractor.

-Note that without using Ractors, these additional semantices is not needed (100% compatible with Ruby 2).
+Note that without using Ractors, these additional semantics is not needed (100% compatible with Ruby 2).

 ### Global variables